 The school has a School/Community Library.
-There is a Home Economics building, a Tech Studies / Art building and specialist agriculture facilities available at the school.
-There is a school pool and swimming lessons are provided to primary students in Terms 1 or 4.
+There is a school pool and swimming lessons are provided to primary students in Term 1 & 4.
 Computer suites are well equipped with computers, Internet access, and smart TVs.
 Administration and Curriculum computers are networked and technical support is provided.
-Each classroom has a Smart TV and staff are provided with laptops for planning, roll marking and curriculum delivery.